Navdevl/mundana-theme-jekyll/_drafts/creating-an-incoming-email-server-and-sending-data.md

 If any of the above steps didn't occur to you, you can run `dpkg-reconfigure postfix` and reconfigure again.
 Don't sweat.

 Right now, we are at 50% work done.

+## Get the incoming mails in

+Most our work is going to revolve around postfix's configuration from now on.
+You can find the postfix configuration files at `/etc/postfix.`

+Preferably cd into that directory for more ease.

+You will find `main.cf` file inside the directory which is going to cover almost what we are going to go with here.
+So, I am cutting down a lot of unnecessary elements of explanation in here to explain each of the configuration variables inside `main.cf` and going to share the configuration that I am currently using.

+    smtpd_banner = $myhostname ESMTP $mail_name $mail_version
+    biff = no

+    append_dot_mydomain = no
+    readme_directory = no
+    compatibility_level = 2

+    myhostname = mailer.slooshers.xyz
+    myorigin = /etc/mailname
+    mydestination = mailer.slooshers.xyz, mailer.slooshers.xyz, slooshers.xyz, localhost.slooshers.xyz, , localhost
+    relayhost =
+    mynetworks = 127.0.0.0/8 [::ffff:127.0.0.0]/104 [::1]/128 167.71.230.101
+    mailbox_size_limit = 0
+    recipient_delimiter = +
+    inet_interfaces = all
+    inet_protocols = all

+    alias_maps = hash:/etc/aliases
+    alias_database = hash:/etc/aliases
+    transport_maps = regexp:/etc/postfix/redirect.regexp